Kratom has many beneficial effects, yet, instead of feeling amazing after taking it, you’re experiencing terrible kratom stomach pain.

 So, if you are in the habit of taking kratom on an empty stomach, try having some food before or after you take your dose and see if your kratom stomach pain subsides.

 Magnesium is used by many as a kratom potentiator because it helps with constipation.
-Magnesium citrate is a laxative.
+Magnesium can also serve as a laxative.
 It pulls water into your intestines.
 That, in turn, loosens your stool and makes it easier to pass.

-Keep in mind though using magnesium citrate, and any other regularly can result in dehydration.
+Keep in mind though using magnesium supplements, and any other laxative regularly can result in dehydration.
 So, make sure you drink plenty of water to compensate for the additional water loss.